 This is the knowledge and skills component, The classroom learning and teaching of religion in the Archdiocese of Brisbane has been characterised by a reconceptualist approach.
 It operates from an educational framework and Brisbane Catholic Education's Model for Religious Education.
 Classroom religion becomes a place for dealing with the critical religious issues and concerns of life.
 There are three key considerations for teachers using this approach: the Avoidance of Presumptive Language, Teaching ‘about’ the Tradition and Powerful Pedagogies.

-If your child is catholic their Faith development can be further supported by their carers: Teaching your child to love and include God in their life involves things like:
+If your child is catholic their Faith development can be further supported by: Teaching your child to love and include God in their life involves things like: